snowplow/snowplowanalytics.com/_posts/2020-04-17-snowplow-amp-tracker-1-0-0-released/index.md

 This value will only be present for the first page the user lands on after leaving the AMP page.

 If a `domain_userid` is found by the AMP tracker, it is not guaranteed to be attached to every event.
-Therefore, a good strategy for modeling user identification on both sides is to create a mapping table of dmoain_userid to amp-id, and join this to the rest of the data to attribute users.
+Therefore, a good strategy for modeling user identification on both sides is to create a mapping table of domain_userid to amp-id, and join this to the rest of the data to attribute users.

 <h2 id="custom-events">3.
 Custom Events</h2>